younesbelkada/younesbelkada.github.io/content/projects/looking.md

 Eye-contact detection in the context of autonomous driving is extremely challenging and useful.
 The autonomous agent should change its behavior whenever there is a pedestrian looking at it, or not.
 This applies also for social robots, where the interaction with the latest and the social environment is extremely important.
 We come up with several contributions, including the release in the following weeks of a new benchmark for this task.

-{{< image src="/images/projects/looking_gif.gif" caption="An example output of our video on a video taken from the opensource JRDB dataset, the ambigous frames are flickering due to their difficulty" height="600" width="600">}}
+{{< image src="/images/projects/looking_gif.gif" caption="An example output of our method on a video taken from the opensource JRDB dataset, the ambigous frames are flickering due to their difficulty" height="600" width="600">}}

 ### Implementation & paper